myitcv/typescript_test/README.md

 Serving the browser version:

 ```
+# use cache of -1 to always reload files
-http-server -a localhost -p 9001
+http-server -c-1 -a localhost -p 9001
 ```

 Navigate to [http://localhost:9001](http://localhost:9001) and see the served results of `app/browser.ts`